hchiam/angularjsSandbox/README.md

     <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.0.7/angular.min.js"></script>

+## side note:

+Use "data-ng-..." instead of "ng-..." so that any HTML validator program will accept these non-default attributes.

 ## directives:

 The following are called **directives**, and all start with "ng-".
 They trigger special behaviours that AngularJS gives to elements that these directives are found in: